 FIS-I 560 Population Genetics (3 cr.)
-P: Undergraduate genetics lecture and laboratory, Undergraduate statistics.
+P: Prerequisite: FIS-I 430; and must be statistics or graduate student in FIS or Biology.
 Spring.
 This course will serve as an introduction to the principles of population genetics.
 The course will cover the theory behind population genetics that includes a historical perspective to the current accepted models of population theory; examine the relationships between allele and genotype frequencies, and the fundamentals of molecular evolutionary genetics.